This post may contain affiliate links. Please see my disclosure policy for more details.

 7. Apply to House Sitting Jobs

-To apply for suitable house sits, you will need to message the house owners directly through the website, which should automatically contain a link to you profile.
+To apply for suitable house sits, you should message the house owners directly through the website, which should automatically contain a link to you profile.

 Bearing in mind that the house owners may have a huge number of applications, I would recommend keeping your message relatively short (two small paragraphs) and to the point.